-The 50/30/20 rule is a money management/budgeting technique that helps you break down your income into specific categories.
+The 50/30/20 rule (also known as the balanced money formula) is a money management/budgeting technique that helps you break down your income into specific categories.
 This makes it easy for you to know where your money should be going each month.

 The reason this rule is so popular is that it's so easy to understand, unlike some other budgeting methods which can seem complicated and overwhelming at first.